 Wanting that cozy warmth.
 Yet feeling claustrophobic just thinking about it.
 Wanting to think of someone else other than me.
 Yet loving too much the selfishness involved in taking care of only me.

-There is this friend of mine, who I love having DNMs with.
-She always reminds me to put me first.
+There is this friend of mine.
+She reminds me to put me first.
 To not let those around you step on you.
 To treat yourself with dignity.
 Be your own boss, and hold the reins of your life.
 Turn it the way you want it to.
 Not care what people think.
 Do you.
 Be ambitious.
 Her words are like this little spark that lights you up until all you can see is so much faith in yourself like lighters that turn into a huge fire that you become incapable of knowing the word impossible.

 This afternoon, she reminded me to not sacrifice just yet.
 To not invest in something prone to wear you until you lose your youth.
 To hold on a little longer to that freedom of being young and single.
 I won’t let go yet.
 Not now when I’m still visualizing the entirety of what my future holds.
 Not now when these are supposed to be the times I’m looking for me.
 Not now when potential looks like an oil field ready to be tapped into unimaginable riches.
 Not now when I’m yet to reach the peak, the top, the highest I can go.

 If we only have one life, why settle at mediocre?
 Others may have found the greatest times of their lives.
 Others might have found all they’ve ever wanted.
 Others may have reached their heaven, their galaxy, their best they have and will ever find.
 But this is me.
 And I’m at mediocre.
 The taste is still stale.
 I now know something I’ve never been more sure in my life.
 That there is so much more than now.
 Fresh and best is so much higher than this.